In this explainer, we will learn how to recall the characteristics of organisms belonging to the kingdom Fungi.

 There is a huge variety of life on Earth.
 When studying living organisms, scientists classify them into distinct groups based on their appearance, characteristics, and evolutionary history.
 Examples of these groups are kingdoms, as shown in Figure 1; kingdom Fungi is an example of these kingdoms.

 Organisms belonging to kingdom Fungi all share some characteristics.
 All fungi are heterotrophic, which means they are unable to synthesize their own food (like plants), so they must consume organic matter as food.
-Many species of fungi are decomposers, which means they break down dead and decaying material and use that as a source of nutrition.
+Some of the species of fungi are parasitic, but most fungi are decomposers, which means they break down dead and decaying material and use that as a source of nutrition.
 This form of nutrition is known as “saprophytic.”
 This process is incredibly important for nutrient cycles in ecosystems—think about all the dead organisms that would be left lying around if fungi were not there to break them down!

 A heterotroph is an organism that obtains food from consuming other organisms or organic matter.